What you'll find on this page

 How to care for yourself or your loved one at home after surgery

-Recovering from your surgery is straight forward, but it will take time.
+Recovering from your surgery is generally straight forward, but it will take time.
 Support from family and friends is vital as you prepare for life with your new hearing.

 Here are some tips and recommendations to help you recover